milazazo/d4c/README.md

 ## About
 Website for [*Dirty Deeds Done Dirt Cheap*](https://tgaacrimezine.carrd.co/), a DGS crime-themed zine.
 Planned to be complete in August.

 I'm not the organizer of the zine itself, just setting up the site.
-If you want to edit it, please message me so that I can add you as a collaborator to the repository.
+If you want to edit it, message me so that I can add you as a collaborator to the repository (don't bother with forking...)

 ## To-do
 - [ ] Update colors to match zine interior (whenever formatting is done)